emmabostian/Front-End-FAQ/README.md

 _Waiting for response_

-**What is the best/most performant way to include media querties?
+**What is the best/most performant way to include media queries?
 Is it better to put them all in one CSS file or split them up into different CSS files per component or page?**
 _Waiting for response_
 <br/><br/><br/>